tm95/QBM_MARL/README.md

 This is the code for the experiments of our paper [Towards Multi-agent Reinforcement Learning using Quantum Boltzmann Machines](https://arxiv.org/pdf/2109.10900).

 ## Setup
-1. Set up a virtualenv with
+1. Set up a virtualenv with python 3.10 (or higher)
 2. Run ```pip3 install -r requirements.txt``` to get requirements
 3. We used neptune.ai for experiment tracking.
 In [neptune.ai](neptune.ai), create a Neptune project following the [documentation](https://docs.neptune.ai/setup/creating_project/).
 Add you project name and api_token in [main.py](main.py).
 Note, that the code includes the experience replay buffer and separation of policy and target network.